franzbu/WinHammer.spoon/README.md

 # LattinMellon

 It should be stressed that this tool is not for everybody and certainly not for the average user.
-Only go for it if you are accustomed to, or at the very least interested in using your mouse less and your keyboard more in order to get the management of the windows on your screen(s) done more efficiently.
+Only go for it if you are accustomed to, or at the very least interested in using your mouse less and your keyboard more in order to get things, in this case the management of the windows on your screen(s), done more efficiently.

 On macOS, there is a variety of tools for resizing and moving windows getting the keyboard involved, saving the time of having to time-consumingly grab onto edges or corners of windows.
 However, none of these tools have satisfied me, partly for the lack of fluency and mostly for functional limitations.